 Mercury contamination can persist in aquatic ecosystems worldwide and is the most frequent cause of fish consumption advisories across the U.S. Methyl mercury, the form that biomagnifies in the aquatic food web, is controlled by a range of geochemical, microbiological, transport, and ecological processes.
-Collaborators from the Dartmouth College SRP Center and SRP-funded individual research projects at Duke University and University of Maryland-Baltimore County (UMBC) set out to better understand the range of factors controlling mercury movement and transport in aquatic environments to evaluate the effectiveness of remediation strategies.
+Collaborators from the Dartmouth College SRP Center and SRP-funded individual research projects at Duke University and UNBC) set out to better understand the range of factors controlling mercury movement and transport in aquatic environments to evaluate the effectiveness of remediation strategies.